 For many people, this is their first experience with counseling; they are fearful and don’t know what to expect.
 For other clients who have had counseling in the past, there may have been negative experiences.
 Most people wouldn’t be here at all if they knew of anything else that would work to solve the problem.

 It’s like going to the dentist: nobody is looking forward to going to see a dentist, but pain will go away or decrease if we go.
 Sometimes pain can be avoided if we go regularly.
-So, almost everyone goes to the dentist, but nobody is happy about going.
+So, almost everyone goes to the dentist, but nobody is happy about going, but we are all happy that we went.

 Terminating therapy is an individual matter.
 Essentially, therapy reaches an end when clients have overcome or resolved their original concerns.
 Practically speaking, none of us will ever be “done” learning, bettering ourselves, learning self-love, becoming more mindful, becoming less judgmental, becoming more accepting, learning to be a more loving parent, partner or friend.
 None of us will never be completely “grown-up” or fully mature (thank goodness).